moosy/kosmos-cp1-toolchain/README.md

        -o create filename.koa
 ```

-By default, kosmos_disasm only shows the assembly-tokens and the labels it
+By default kosmos_disasm displays only the assembly tokens and the labels it has
-has detected.
+has recognized.
 Line numbers are omitted if possible:

 ```
 user@machine:# kosmos_disasm.php lichtband.json